Sachin Tendulkar: Early tours

-The series was followed by a tour of New Zealand in which he scored 117 runs at an average of 29.25 in Tests including an innings of 88 in the second Test.
-He was dismissed without scoring in one of the two one-day games he played, and scored 36 in the other.
-On his next tour, a summer tour to England of 1990, on 14 August, he became the second youngest cricketer to score a Test century as he made 119 not out in the second Test at Old Trafford in Manchester, an innings which contributed to a draw and saved India from certain defeat in the match.
-Wisden described his innings as "a disciplined display of immense maturity" and also wrote:

-He looked the embodiment of India's famous opener, Gavaskar, and indeed was wearing a pair of his pads.
+The series was followed by a tour of New Zealand in which he scored 117 runs at an average of 29.25 in Tests.
+He was dismissed without scoring in one of the two ODI games he played, and scored 36 in the other.
+On a 1990 tour to England, on 14 August, he became the second-youngest cricketer to score a Test century as he made 119 not out in the second Test at Old Trafford in Manchester.
+Wisden described his innings as "a disciplined display of immense maturity" and also wrote, "He looked the embodiment of India's famous opener, Gavaskar, and indeed was wearing a pair of his pads.
 While he displayed a full repertoire of strokes in compiling his maiden Test hundred, most remarkable were his off-side shots from the back foot.
-Though only 5ft 5in tall, he was still able to control without difficulty short deliveries from the English pacemen.
+Though only 5ft 5in tall, he was still able to control without difficulty short deliveries from the English pacemen".

-Tendulkar further enhanced his reputation as a future great during the 1991–92 tour of Australia held before the 1992 Cricket World Cup, that included an unbeaten 148 in the third Test at Sydney, making him the youngest batsman to score a century in Australia.
-He then scored 114 on a fast, bouncing pitch in the final Test at Perth against a pace attack comprising Merv Hughes, Bruce Reid and Craig McDermott.
+Tendulkar's reputation grew during the 1991–92 tour of Australia held before the 1992 Cricket World Cup.
+During the tour, he scored an unbeaten 148 in the third Test at Sydney, making him the youngest batsman to score a century in Australia.
+He then scored 114 on a fast, bouncing pitch in the final Test at Perth against a pace attack from Merv Hughes, Bruce Reid, and Craig McDermott.
 Hughes commented to Allan Border at the time that "This little prick's going to get more runs than you, AB."